weaveworks/weave-gitops-docs/docs/getting-started.md

 ```
 Notice that the backend has not changed and so the backend pod is not affected.

-Restart the port forward and you will see the color has changed.
+Restart the `kubectl port-forward` and you will see the color has changed (*If you use a real ingress then you wouldn't need to do this*).

-12. Congratulations
+5. **Congratulations**

 You have successfully demonstrated GitOps using Weave GitOps!
 Well done.

-13. Next you might like to try using [GitOps with Helm](/docs/examples/helm)
+6. Next you might like to try using [GitOps with Helm](/docs/examples/helm)